All Episodes

 You know, we can do it.

-I got about forty seconds, forty seconds.
+I got about 40 seconds.

 Go right ahead, please.

-He said one thing he said to me, Jerry, we've never went up there and buried sacks of money on the lunar soil.
+He said, one thing he said to me, Jerry, we've never went up there and buried sacks of money on the lunar soil.

 You know, we paid engineers, we paid scientists, we paid some guy running a tool and die shop, making nuts and bolts in Peoria, Illinois.